SolaceLabs/pubsubplus-cf-dev/README.md

 * cli-tools to provide a reliable environment to run the scripts of this project.
   - Tested with 512mb of ram, just enough to run some scripts.
   - You may wish to increase the ram if you want to test applications from this VM.
 The setting for ram is in [config.yml](cli-tools/config.yml).
-* PCF Dev for hosting the solace service broker and your applications.
+* PCF Dev for hosting the solace service broker and your applications (if you are using windows).
   - Tested with 4GB, but you may size to suite your needs for hosting for your apps.
-* BOSH-lite for hosting VMRs.
+* BOSH-lite for hosting VMRs (and cloud foundry, and cloud-foundry sql; if you are using linux).
   - Size as recommended below to fit the VMRs.

 ## Current and future state

 This version of the project is used as the deployment tool to support local testing by developers of Solace Messaging for PCF.
-It supports configuration driven deployments that work on a local BOSH-lite and PCFDev virtual machines.
+It supports configuration driven deployments that work on a local BOSH-lite and PCFDev virtual machines on windows, and a local BOSH-lite virtual machine on linux.
+The reason that BOSH-lite and PCFDev virtual machines must both be used on windows, is because we are using bucc to support more functionality, and it is not yet compatible with windows.
+The other reason that we are using these 2 VMS is because with the single BOSH-lite deployment on windows, the cf logging does not work yet.
+A future version of this project might address these issues with windows.

-A future version of the project may attempt to use a single VM with all the tools.
+A future version of the project may also attempt to use a single VM with all the tools.

 ## Hardware Requirements